PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### customData

 An optional value, in the form of a JSON string.
 The dictionary in the slot derivation for this row gets updated with the values in this column.
-For example, the following value in `customData` will set the `expr` key in the slot derivation for the `targetSlot` in , resulting in `0` if both either slot `dashboard_ignore` or slot `analysis_ignore` in the source dataset are equal to `yes`:
+For example, the following value in `customData` will set the `expr` key in the slot derivation for the `targetSlot`.
+The slot will be set to `False` if `dashboard_ignore` or `analysis_ignore` in the source dataset are equal to `yes`:

 ```json
 {